Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 When a crew enters or leaves, the system logs it automatically.
 That's useful when customers question arrival times or when jobs mysteriously take longer than expected.

-I don’t use geofencing to babysit crews.
-I use it to avoid conversations I shouldn’t have to repeat.
-A good setup gives you quiet confirmation, not constant noise.
+Geofencing isn't about babysitting crews, it's about avoiding conversations you shouldn't have to repeat.
+A good setup gives quiet confirmation, not constant noise.

 4. Reliable Battery Life or Power Source